-This evaluation covers the use of chlorophacinone in Product-type 14.
-Chlorophacinone is a first-generation anticoagulant rodenticide (FGAR) and belongs to a group of substances, the anti-vitamin K rodenticides (AVKs) where the mode of action is well known.
-It disrupts the normal blood clotting mechanisms resulting in increased bleeding tendency and, eventually, profuse haemorrhage and death.
+This evaluation covers the use of coumatetralyl in product-type 14.
+Coumatetralyl has a anti-vitamin K (AVK) mode of action, disrupting the normal blood clotting mechanisms, resulting in increased bleeding tendency and, eventually, profuse haemorrhage and death.
+Onset of symptoms may be delayed for several days after exposure.

 Specifications for the reference source are established.

-The physico-chemical properties of the active substance and of the representative biocidal products have been evaluated and are deemed acceptable for the appropriate use, storage and transportation of the active substance and biocidal product.

-Validated analytical methods are available for the determination of the active substance as manufactured and for the analysis of impurities.
-Validated analytical methods are available for the technical active substance and in soil, water, air, blood and liver matrices.
+The minimum purity of the active substance in the Biocidal product as placed on the market is 980 g/kg.
+The physicochemical properties of the active substance and biocidal product are acceptable for the appropriate use, storage and transportation of the active substance and biocidal product.
+Validated analytical methods are available for the active substance as manufactured and for the relevant matrices (soil, air, water, body fluids and tissues, food/feed of plant origin and food/feed of animal origin).

-Chlorophacinone ne has no existing harmonized classification in accordance with Regulation (EC) No 1272/2008 (CLP Regulation).
-The classification and labelling for chlorophacinone which was agreed by the REACH Committee on 4 February 2016 (9th ATP which is not yet published) is:
+Coumatetralyl has an existing harmonized classification in accordance with Regulation (EC) No 1272/2008 (CLP Regulation).
+The amended classification and labelling for coumatetralyl which was agreed by the REACH Committee on 4 February 2016 (9th ATP which is not yet published) is: